bardadon/Kaggle-Zillow-House-Estimate/README.md

 Zillow is a leading real estate and rental marketplace dedicated to empowering consumers with data, they serve the full lifecycle of owning and living in a home: buying, selling, renting, financing, remodeling, and more.

-Zillow estimates the value of their homes and calls it "Zestimate".
+Zillow estimates the value of their houses and calls it "Zestimate".

 *From Zillow*: